hotwax/oms-documentation/documents/store-operations/GLOSSARY.md

 Excluded Facilities are facilities that are either not participating in online order fulfillment or temporarily unable to participate due to reasons like insufficient labor, natural disasters, or holidays.
 Inventory becomes available again when these scenarios change.
 Retailers can turn off fulfillment if they want to temporarily disable a facility from participation.

-To know more about this [Click Here](https://docs.hotwax.co/documents/v/system-admins/administration/facilities/disabling-facilities).
+To learn more about excluded facilities [Click Here](https://docs.hotwax.co/documents/v/system-admins/administration/facilities/disabling-facilities).

 ## Expedited Orders